James Malone Coleman: Bishop

 Coleman was elected to be the Coadjutor Bishop of West Tennessee on June 19, 1993, on the 11th ballot, during a special diocesan convention.
-He was consecrated on November 13, 1993, by Presiding Bishop Edmond L. Browning at the Mississippi Boulevard Christian Church in Memphis, Tennessee, used because of its large facilities, something no Memphis-area Episcopal parish had.
+He was consecrated on November 13, 1993, with Presiding Bishop Edmond L. Browning as chief consecrator at the Mississippi Boulevard Christian Church in Memphis, Tennessee, used because of its large facilities, something no Memphis-area Episcopal parish had.
 He was installed as the second bishop of the diocese on October 20, 1994, at St Mary's Cathedral.
 As bishop, Coleman worked to foster reconciliation and growth in the diocese.
-He was also responsible for reinstating college chaplaincies in the diocese, and founded a training centre for the Catechises of the Good Shepherd, an interdenominational Montessori-based Christian education program at St. Mary's Cathedral.
+He was also responsible for reinstating college chaplaincies in the diocese, and founded a training center for the Catechesis of the Good Shepherd, an interdenominational Montessori-based Christian education program at St. Mary's Cathedral.
 He retired in June 2001.

 In 2005, Coleman returned to Baton Rouge and St. James' Church, where he served as bishop-in-residence (an honorary title) until his death in 2020.
 Following his death, the St. James Episcopal Church Vestry voted to adopt a resolution renaming the Parish Hall Parlor the Coleman Hall in honor of his legacy of transformational leadership.
 In doing so, they noted that the space stands at the heart of the congregation's communal life together, making it fitting to rename it after a rector who helped build up the St. James community.